gunjan-sharma2020/reflections/sprint-2/my-reflections-sprint-2.md

 # My Reflections - Sprint Two

-In addition to the challenge specific reflections, answer the following questions in your reflection:
+In addition to the challenge specific reflections, answer the following questions:

 ### How confident are you with each of the Learning Competencies from this sprint?